European Inspired DIY Garden Walkway

-How we made a European Inspired DIY Garden Walkway from my back porch to my she shed!
+How we made a DIY English Garden Walkway from my back porch to my she shed!

 I already had large flat rocks and some red bricks from the fire pit that I had put in when the boys were in high school.